uwplse/Cassius/README.md

 Using Cassius
 ----------------

+Run Cassius with

+    ./cassius [tool] [file] [instance]

 The `./cassius` script runs Cassius.
 It takes four arguments: the tool to run, the file to run on, and the example in that file.
-The tools are defined in `src/tools`; good example files are in `bench/`; and the examples in each file are defined by `define-problem` blocks.

 The currently-supported tools are: